636f7374/carton.cr/readme.md

 ## Description

-* a Simple and reliable HTTP Proxy Client and Server, Easy to use.
+* a Reliable HTTP Proxy Client and Server, Easy to use.
   * Client and server using pluggable design, Easy for you to adjust.
   * Crystal native DNS resolver, faster and more stable.
   * It also supports the expansion Man-in-the-middle Toolkit.